 The benefits of play for children has been studied for some time and has developed in a range of modalities.
 I am trained as a Humanistic Play Therapist with a focus on Child Centred Play Therapy (CCPT).
 It was found that traditional therapies developed for adults did not work well with children, especially if they were based on a Cognitive understanding of what they had been though or still living as a dependant of adults still.
 Since health problems, trauma and inappropriate care given affects the child at every level of development but especially as their brain develops, then the therapy they receive must be aimed at where they are developmentally and in their zone of proximal development.

-As play therapy is child led and not focused on the use of language skills, children are still able to connect with and communication with the therapist is a very non=threatening and client centered way.
-Even developing their play ability develops physical and cognitive development that will enhance many other areas of their life.
+As play therapy is child led and not focused on the use of language skills, children are still able to connect with and communication with the therapist is a very non-threatening and client centered way.
+Even developing their play ability develops physical and cognitive capacities that will enhance many other areas of their life.

-I have been working with children with a variety of needs and experiences for over 10 years in my horse riding school, using the horses as my therapeutic tool with great success which is why I chose to train in Play Therapy.
+I have been working with children with a variety of needs and experiences for over 10 years in my horse riding school, using the horses as my therapeutic tool with great success, which is why I chose to train as a Play Therapist.
 I have also worked in Schools for over 10 years as a lab assistant in a high school and as coordinator of a school outside care program.
 This required managing and working with a wide range of ages, personalities and skill sets.
-This is a very play based program and has given we wonderful experience working with primary school aged children in school setting.
+The Outside School Care Program is a very play based program and has given we wonderful experience working with primary school aged children in a school setting.

 I am also a parent of two adult children with my daughter training to be a Occupational Therapist and assists me from time to time when suitable.
 I am also a qualified yoga therapist so I am able to work with the children on emotional regulation.
 I can help them to improve their breathing, improve their ability to relax, improve their proprioception and interoception.
 I can work on sensory processing and ability to manage energy levels and over or under activity.